Leeds United F.C.: 1961–1974: Don Revie era

-In his 13 years in charge, Revie guided Leeds to two Football League First Division titles, one FA Cup, one League Cup, two Inter-Cities Fairs Cups, one Football League Second Division title and one Charity Shield.
+Don Revie guided Leeds United to two Football League First Division titles, one FA Cup, one League Cup, two Inter-Cities Fairs Cups, one Football League Second Division title and one Charity Shield.
 He also guided them to three more FA Cup Finals, two more FA Cup Semi-finals, one more Inter-Cities Fairs Cup Final and one Inter-Cities Fairs Cup Semi-final, one European Cup Winners' Cup Final and one European Cup Semi-final.
-The team also finished second in the Football League First Division five times, third once and fourth twice.
-In a survey of leading football writers, historians and academics by Total Sport magazine, Revie's Leeds United were voted as one of the 50 greatest football teams of all time.
+Leeds also finished second in the Football League First Division five times, third once and fourth twice.
+In a survey of leading football writers, historians and academics by Total Sport magazine, Revie's Leeds were voted as one of the 50 greatest football teams of all time.

 1974–1988: Post-Revie and relegation

-Following the 1973–74 season, Revie left Leeds and Elland Road to manage the England national team.
-Brian Clough was appointed as Revie's successor.
+Brian Clough was appointed as Don Revie's successor.
 This was a surprise appointment, as Clough had been an outspoken critic of Revie and the team's tactics.
 Clough's tenure as manager started badly, with defeat in the Charity Shield against Liverpool in which Billy Bremner and Kevin Keegan were sent off for fighting.
 Under Clough, the team performed poorly, and after only 44 days he was dismissed.
 Clough was replaced by former England captain Jimmy Armfield.
-Armfield took Revie's ageing team to the final of the 1974–75 European Cup, in which they were defeated by Bayern Munich under controversial circumstances.
-Assisted by coach Don Howe, Armfield rebuilt Revie's team, and though it no longer dominated English football, it remained in the top ten for subsequent seasons.
-However, the board became impatient for success and dismissed Armfield in 1978, replacing him with Jock Stein, who also lasted just 44 days before leaving to manage Scotland.
-The board appointed Jimmy Adamson, but he was unable to stop the decline, and in 1980 Adamson resigned and was replaced by former player Allan Clarke.
-Despite spending freely on players, he was unable to stem the tide, and the club was relegated at the end of 1981–82.
+Armfield took Revie's ageing team to the final of the European Cup, in which they were defeated by Bayern Munich under controversial circumstances.
+Armfield continued to rebuild Revie's team, and though it no longer dominated English football, it remained in the top ten for subsequent seasons.
+Impatient for success the board dismissed Armfield in July 1978, replacing him with Jock Stein, who also lasted just 44 days before leaving to manage Scotland.
+Jimmy Adamson was appointed as his replacement but he was unable to stop the decline, and in October 1980 he resigned and was replaced by Allan Clarke.
+Clarke was unable to stem the tide, and the club was relegated at the end of 1981–82.
 Clarke was replaced by former teammate Eddie Gray.

-With no money to spend on team building, Gray concentrated on youth development, but was unable to guide them to promotion from the Second Division.
-The board again became impatient and dismissed Gray in 1985, replacing him with another Revie teammate, Billy Bremner.
-Bremner found it just as difficult to achieve promotion, although Leeds reached the 1987 play-off final, but were defeated by Charlton Athletic.
+Impatient for success again the board dismissed Gray in October 1985, replacing him with former teammate Billy Bremner.
+In 1986–87, Leeds reached the play-off final, but were defeated by Charlton Athletic.
 Leeds also endured a near miss in the FA Cup, losing out to Coventry City in the semi-finals.